-The U.S. Green Building Council-Memphis Regional Chapter uses funds from an MLGW grant to encourage the adoption of energy-efficient and environmentally responsible construction practices in commercial facilities.
-To apply for these funds, qualified project teams must submit an application, the project's final LEED scorecard and detailed review, and an educational document highlighting the project's sustainable attributes to the USGBC Memphis Chapter.
-Learn more at usgbcmemphis.org.
+The U.S. Green Building Council-Tennessee Chapter uses funds from an MLGW grant to encourage the adoption of energy-efficient and environmentally responsible construction practices in commercial facilities in Shelby County.
+To apply for these funds, qualified project teams must submit an application, the project's final Leadership in Energy and Environmental Design (LEED) scorecard and detailed review, and an educational document highlighting the project's sustainable attributes to the USGBC Tennessee Chapter.
+Learn more at usgbc.org/usgbc-tennessee.

-To date, six projects have been recognized.
+While none were awarded in 2017, six projects have been recognized to date.
 Read about the green building aspects of previously honored projects at mlgw.com/leedincentive.

-Internal Responsibility and Sustainability
+Internal responsibility and sustainability

-Energy management and resource conservation opportunities within MLGW abound.
-By focusing on internal operations, the company is implementing projects that control operating costs, thereby helping to delay or minimize the need for utility rate increases.
+By focusing on internal operations, MLGW is implementing projects that control operating costs, thereby helping to delay or minimize the need for utility rate increases.
+That's why energy management and resource conservation opportunities within MLGW abound.
 In addition, energy management enables MLGW to "lead by example," showing customers that everyone has the potential to reduce energy waste.